 How hot is the aji amarillo?

 The name “yellow chili” speaks to the look, of course.
-But as the aji amarillo ages, it turns from yellow to a fiery orange, sort of like the sun itself.
+But as the aji amarillo ages, it turns from yellow to a bright orange, sort of like the sun itself.
 They grow to four or five inches in length, with a slim chili body and thick juicy walls.

-How are aji amarillo peppers typically used?
+How are these peppers typically used?

 In Peru, this chili has permeated their cuisine.
 Any authentic Peruvian cookbook will be chock-full of recipes calling for the aji amarillo.
 Really, the versatility of this chili is a big part of what makes it special.
 Its fruitiness makes it terrific in hot sauces and salsas, and it tastes quite good fried with a little olive oil and sea salt as a side dish.

 Where can you buy aji amarillo?

 Buying these chilies fresh in North America will take a specialty store.
 If you have a Latin grocer near you, you may be in luck.
 Otherwise, you can buy aji amarillo paste and dried chilies online.
 The paste is quite tasty and can make a good substitute for when the fresh chili is not available.
 Dried aji amarillo (also known as aji mirasol) tends to concentrate the summer-like flavors of this pepper, and the raisin tartness is more prominent as well.
-When rehydrated, they, too, are viable substitutes for fresh aji amarillo in sauces, marinades, and stews.
+When rehydrated, they, too, are viable substitutes for the fresh chili in sauces, marinades, and stews.

-There really is so much to love about this chili pepper.
+There really is so much to love about this hot pepper.
 It has a unique flavor, a rich history, and a very eatable heat.
 Introducing the aji amarillo to your kitchen – especially in its native Peruvian cuisine – can open your eyes to whole new worlds of taste.